Atharvaveda: Brahmana

 The Atharvaveda includes Gopatha Brahmana text, that goes with Atharva Samhita.

 Upanishads

 The Atharvaveda has three primary Upanishads embedded within it.

 Mundaka Upanishad

-The Mundaka Upanishad, embedded inside Atharvaveda, is a poetic-style Upanishad, with 64 verses, written in the form of mantras.
-However, these mantras are not used in rituals, rather they are used for teaching and meditation on spiritual knowledge.
+The Mundaka Upanishad, embedded inside the Atharvaveda, is a poetic-style Upanishad with 64 verses, written in the form of mantras.
+However, these mantras are not used in rituals; rather they are used for teaching and meditation on spiritual knowledge.
 In ancient and medieval era Indian literature and commentaries, the Mundaka Upanishad is referred to as one of the Mantra Upanishads.